Jim Dwyer | Why I Practice Law

 After school Stephanie graduated from college, she moved to Portland and has worked with me since 2003.
 We make a great team, and I couldn’t imagine practicing law without her.

 Savannah has been working with me since September of 2017.
-She works full time while also going to school.
-She is studying to become a paralegal.
 She is smart and a quick learner.
 Savannah has compassion and knowledge far beyond her years.

 Is there anything that makes sense to add about the three of you working together as a team?